lambdaclass/curse_of_mirra/docs/src/skill.md

 `SetSkill`

-It is used to initialize the skills once the character is selected,  it maps the skill from the backend, the skill ScripteableObject, the animationEvent.
+It is used to initialize the skills once the character is selected,  it maps the skill from the backend, the skill ScriptableObject, the animationEvent.

 `ClearAnimator`